JohnAD/jesterjson/README.rst

 * j["env"] is an object of the OS environment variables

 * j["commandLineParams"] contains an array of the parameters passed to the server on startup

+* j["encodedUrl"] is a base-64 hex string of the URL.
+Sometimes that is useful for tracking and redirection.

+* j["currentTime"] is a string contains a ``Time`` parsable version of the current time and date
+* j["rfc2822"] is a string with current Time in RFC 2822 format.
+See https://www.ietf.org/rfc/rfc2822.txt